Joloddshu/VendorShop/README.md

 Software Project 1</br>

 In this project, we proposed an E-commerce site.
-An e-vendor shop to be exact.People can browse, sell,buy their product in our site.Security measurements will be taken regarding seller,buyer and their products formation privacy.
+An e-vendor shop to be exact.People can browse, sell,buy their product in our site.Security measurements will be taken regarding seller,buyer and their products information privacy.

 Member :